HIST 1108 - Empires in World History

 Learning Activities SummaryThe main focus on this course is provide broad knowledge of historical change and sensitivity to diverse experiences in history.
 It also provides an introduction to the basic skills necessary to undertake historical study at an advanced level.

 Since this is a modular course that is team taught, the precise content and learning activities will vary from year to year.
-A Course Guide containing details of content and activities will be available at the beginning of semester.
+Course Information containing details of content and activities will be available at the beginning of semester.
 In general, 2-3 weeks will be spent examining each empire in the course.
-The following may be examined: the Aztec Empire, the British Empire, the American Empire, and the Japanese Empire.
+The following may be examined: Ancient Empires, the Aztec Empire, the British Empire, the American Empire, and the Japanese Empire.

 Specific Course RequirementsTutorial attendance and participation is a requirement of this course.
 Only students who attend at least 80% of tutorials will qualify to pass the course unless documentation of a medical condition can be supplied.
 There will be opportunities to attend 'make up' tutorials (i.e. other tutorials scheduled in the week) if a class is missed.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.